Slethen/odin/README.md

 I use this theme for my personal blog at [slethen.io](https://slethen.io).

 ## Installation
-To install this theme download it as a .zip then upload it to the Admin area.
+To install this theme download the latest zip from the [releases](https://github.com/Slethen/odin-slethen/releases) page.
-You can then activate it.
+Then simply upload it in the Admin Area and activate it.

 ## Configuration
 No need to configure ***Prism*** or ***RRSSB*** buttons.